stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 Parallel nodes share similar tension types but no direct component dependence.

 * Q120 (BH_PHIL_VALUE_OF_INFORMATION_L3_120)
-  Reason: Both Q120 and Q124 treat limited human attention as a scarce resource and study how information and evaluation choices trade off under cognitive_tension.
+  Reason: Both Q120 and Q124 treat limited human attention as a scarce resource and study how information and evaluation choices trade off under cognitive tension.

 * Q100 (BH_SOC_INSTITUTIONAL_ROBUSTNESS_L3_100)
   Reason: Both study how institutional structures absorb shocks and avoid failure under increasing complexity and limited oversight.

-### 2.4 Cross-domain edges
+### 2.4 Cross domain edges

 Cross domain edges connect Q124 to problems in other domains that can reuse its components.